drivendataorg/nbautoexport/README.md

 > Making it easier to code review Jupyter notebooks, one script at a time.

 `nbautoexport` automatically exports Jupyter notebooks to various file formats (.py, .html, and more) upon save.
+One great use case is to automatically have script versions of your notebooks to facilitate code review commenting.

 ## Installation

 First, you will need to install `nbautoexport`.
+This should be installed in the same environment you are running Jupyter Notebook or Jupyter Lab from.

 ```bash
 pip install nbautoexport